 When the main verb in a sentence ends in -ing, the progressive aspect is often being used.
 This aspect is used to convey the notion that an action is occurring in an ongoing fashion.

-Forms of the verb to have (has, have, and had) and will and won’t are often used to create the various perfect aspects.
+Forms of the verb to have and to do are often used to create the various perfect aspects.

 The perfect aspect is subdivided into: